USS Washington (BB-56): Gilberts and Marshall Islands campaign

 The ships stopped briefly in Funafuti in the Ellice Islands on 20 January before departing three days later to meet the rest of what was now TF 58; the unit, which comprised the fast carrier task force, had been created under the command of Rear Admiral Marc Mitscher on 6 January.
 Washington's unit was accordingly re-numbered as TG 58.1.
 Having arrived off the main target at Kwajalein by late January, Washington screened the carriers while they conducted extensive strikes on the island and neighboring Taroa.
 On 30 January, Washington, Massachusetts, and Indiana were detached from the carriers to bombard Kwajalein with an escort of four destroyers.
 After returning to the carriers the next day, the battleships resumed guard duty while the carriers resumed their air strikes.

 While patrolling off the island in the early hours of 1 February, Indiana cut in front of Washington to go refuel a group of destroyers, causing the latter to ram the former and significantly damaging both ships.
-Washington had some 200 ft of bow plating torn from her bow, causing it to collapse.
+Indiana had some 200 ft of plating torn from her hull, and Washington's bow collapsed.
 The two vessels withdrew to Majuro for temporary repairs; Washington's crumpled bow was reinforced to allow her to steam to Pearl Harbor on 11 February for further temporary repairs.
 After arriving there, she was fitted with a temporary bow before continuing on to the Puget Sound Navy Yard in Bremerton, Washington, for permanent repairs.
 Another new set of screws was installed and in April, Washington conducted vibration tests that revealed a partial solution: the ship could now steam at high speed without significant issues, but vibration was still excessive at speeds between 17 and 20 kn.
 Once the work was completed, the ship joined BatDiv 4 and took on a group of 500 passengers before departing for Pearl Harbor.
 She arrived there on 13 May and disembarked the passengers and proceeding back to the fleet at Majuro.
 On arrival on 7 June, she resumed her service as now-Vice Admiral Lee's flagship.